 how to remove bad cholesterol naturally?

-Posted 3 years ago in Cholesterol by MusicBloom
+Posted 3 years ago in Other by MusicBloom

 Exercise and lose weight.
 Reduce intake of bad cholesterol.
 Eat Cheerios or oatmeal at least once a day.
 Take fish oil pills.
 Eat raw walnuts.

 There is no such thing as "bad" cholesterol.
 This is a term capitalized on by the drug companies to sell their drugs.We do not use cholesterol from external sources.
 The body produces all the cholesterol we need.
 And given the proper nutrients, the body will never produce anything that is bad for itself - this includes cholesterol.Cholesterol forms in response to acidic blood caused by dehydration.
 Dehydration removes water from the blood, causing it to become acidic.
 As the blood passes through the lungs, it becomes even more dehydrated when more water is expelled through the process of breathing.Entering the arteries under a shearing pressure, the acidic blood causes minute tears and abrasions to the interior of the artery walls that could peel off and cause an embolism in the brain or other organ.To prevent this, the body produces the so-called "bad" cholesterol to cover and protect the damaged areas until repairs can be made.
 Thus, the cholesterol is designed to save your life.Where it becomes a problem is when doctors refuse to recognize dehydration as the cause of health problems.
 So, the dehydration is allowed to continue, along with the acidic blood and the damage it causes, signaling the body to produce more and more cholesterol until it builds up and becomes a problem.Your cholesterol can be lowered by increasing your water and salt intake (don't worry - salt doesn't cause high blood pressure.
 This is another myth supported by the medical community) to correct the dehydration.Click below to learn how to do this correctly.